Tinkerforge/doc/de/source/Hardware/Bricklets/Linear_Poti.rst

 You should be able to create a similar graph by moving the potentiometer from bottom to top and back to bottom.

-After this you can go on with writing your own application.
-See the :ref:`Programming Interface <linear_poti_programming_interfaces>`
-section for the API of the Linear Poti Bricklet and examples in your programming language.
+Nun kannst du dein eigenes Programm schreiben.
+Siehe den Abschnitt :ref:`Programmierschnittstellen <linear_poti_programming_interfaces>` über das API des Linear Poti Bricklets und Beispiele in verschiedenen Programmiersprachen..

 .. _linear_poti_programming_interfaces: